fjudith/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### View the YAML of the replica set that was created by this deployment
+### View the YAML of the replicaset that was created by this deployment

 <details><summary>show</summary>
 <p>